HarshitKhurana/Dividcoin/README.md

 Note:
 - Ir-respective of whether the member was kicked out or they themselves resigned, their initial deposit will be refunded to their address.
-- Currency of token is Ethereum.
+- Currency for this contract is Ethereum.